2/26/2025

 speaker

 Yeah.
 I mean, look at the last few years.
-I think we've been a massive majority of the CapEx in the business, which is propelling the business because we got the right product that people want on the right brand.
-I can't say full circle situation.
+I think we've been a massive majority of the capex in the business, which is propelling the business, because we got the right product that people want on the right brand.
+Like it's a full circle situation.
 I do not understand where other companies are going to get the money to invest in their business when they don't have the money to pay taxes or interest, let alone invest in growth.
 So it's a real has and have not situation.
 It's pretty stark.
 It's pretty dire.
-And we're going to invest the money bottom up where we can get the returns with a long term focus on continuing to invest in the business that we have.
-It's really awesome spitting out cash and go play offense while we defend what we have.
-But you're totally right.
-And this is a staff we've been calling out for years.
-If you don't invest in your business, you can't grow.
-And if you don't pay taxes, you become insolvent.
+And we're going to invest the money bottom up on where we can get the returns with a long-term focus on continuing to invest in the business that we have.
+It's really awesome spitting out cash and go play offense while we defend what we have. but you're totally right and you know this is a stat we've been calling out for years if you don't invest in your business you can't grow and if you don't pay taxes you become insolvent okay thanks guys i'll leave it there the next question comes from aaron gray with alliance global partners please go ahead good evening and thank you for the question um

 speaker